nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 thrown away.
 The atom is the claim to the recipe and to the content underneath it, and every vouch on every part is a signed fact in the same record.
 That is the field I said the metadata should carry.
-It turned out to be the floor, with the accounting above it.
-That is the whole of what I will say about the last post.
+It turned out to be the floor, with the accounting above it, and that is the whole of what I will say about the last post.
 It is finished.

-**Identity.** This is where the question was actually born, and I think it is more fundamental than packaging, because packaging depends on stable identity and, in my view, nothing deployed has solved it well.
+**Identity.** This is where the question was born, and I think it is more fundamental than packaging, because packaging depends on stable identity and, in my view, nothing deployed has solved it well.
 Zach leads Cyphr, our lab's self-sovereign identity protocol, and I work on it with him.[^cyphr] In Cyphr, who you are is a genesis commitment and an append-only chain of signed key events under it: this key added, that one rotated, this one revoked.
 Your whole identity, keys and history, is one digest.
-Of the claims the chain fixes and a checker can settle, every one endures except one.
+Of the claims the chain fixes and a checker can settle, every one endures except one, which is what eusynopsis looks like in one domain: every claim about the chain but one is a receipt.
 "This is their current state" is a tip claim.
 It cannot endure, and nothing you sign can make it.
-That is why key transparency needed gossip, why rotation needs a record rather than a replacement, and why Cyphr's design has a witness
-network: it is the watcher the calculus prices, bought for exactly one claim and nothing else.
+That is why key transparency needed gossip, why rotation needs a record rather than a replacement, and why Cyphr's design has a witness network: the watcher the calculus prices, bought for exactly one claim and nothing else.

 The attack we were designing against is the split view, where a server shows two people two different histories.
-Working through it in the calculus gave us a sentence I keep using: evidence of a lie endures, while evidence of honesty never does.
+Working through it in the calculus gave us a sentence I keep using: evidence of a lie endures, evidence of honesty never does.
 Two conflicting signed heads are a monotone fact; append anything you like and they still conflict.
 "The log has been honest" is only ever true as of now.
 That asymmetry is why gossip works at all, and it fell out of the classification before we had a name for the classification.
 Zach's insight, which partly inspired the question, is the middle rung of a ladder of names: a content-addressed name fixes *what*; an *attestation-addressed* name, the digest of content and attestation together, fixes what and *who attested*; a position in an append-only record fixes what, who, and *after what*.[^zach] The mechanization carries an identity instance